-Incorporating Plastic into Your Enclosure
+Incorporating Plastic into Sheet Metal Enclosures

 At Protocase we are in the business of turning the design visions of engineers and scientists into real functional professional grade enclosures and parts as quickly as possible.
 We are always trying to expand our capabilities in a way that aligns with what our customers want to achieve.
 In recent years we have had more and more requests for plastic parts.
 In response, we now stock acrylic and acetal, from which parts and enclosure components can be machined in 2-3 days, either alone or as part of an enclosure or assembly.
 I wrote this blog post to pass along some design wisdom that we’ve collected in our Engineering and Design Services group, and to show you how others have used plastic in their enclosures.
 Considering incorporating plastic into sheet metal enclosures?
 Follow this guide.

 Tips for Using Plastics in Enclosures